Maxim Afinogenov: Buffalo Sabres (1999–2009)

-Atlanta Thrashers
+Atlanta Thrashers (2009–2010)

 Following the 2008–09 season, in which he was sidelined once more with a groin injury, Afinogenov became an unrestricted free agent and was not re-signed by the Sabres.
 He left the club as the longest-serving Sabre on the previous season's roster, having played for the club since his rookie season in 1999–2000.
 On September 17, 2009, the Atlanta Thrashers invited Afinogenov to their 2009–10 training camp on a tryout. and on September 29, 2009, he signed a one-year contract with the team worth $800,000.
 He scored his first goal as a Thrasher on October 17, 2009, against the Buffalo Sabres.
 He finished the season finishing second on the team in points, behind only Nik Antropov.

 KHL

 Following the 2009–10 season, Afinogenov signed a five-year deal with SKA Saint Petersburg in the Kontinental Hockey League (KHL) as a free agent.
 After a productive first season with St. Petersburg, Afinogenov was plagued by injury in the following two seasons.
 He was traded to Podolsk-based HC Vityaz prior to the 2013–14 season and was announced as the team's captain.